strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/sso.md

 ---
-title: Single Sign-On (SSO) - Strapi Developer Documentation
+title: Single Sign-On (SSO) - Strapi Developer Docs
 description: Strapi's SSO allows you to configure additional sign-in and sign-up methods for your administration panel.
 It requires an Entreprise Edition with a Gold plan.
 sidebarDepth: 3
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/sso.html